 This page shows you how to get started with Cloud Code.

-You'll set up a Hello World service that runs on Cloud Run using a starter template, deploy your service to Cloud Run, and view the status of your live service's resources.
+You'll set up a Hello World service that runs on Cloud Run using a sample application, deploy your service to Cloud Run, and view the status of your live service's resources.

 Before you begin

 - Sign in to your Google Cloud account.
 If you're new to Google Cloud, create an account to evaluate how our products perform in real-world scenarios.
 New customers also get $300 in free credits to run, test, and deploy workloads.

 In the Google Cloud Console, on the project selector page, select or create a Google Cloud project.

 Make sure that billing is enabled for your Cloud project.
 Learn how to confirm that billing is enabled for your project.

 Installing Cloud Code

 If you're running Cloud Code on Apple M-series silicon, install Rosetta 2 by following the steps in Installing Rosetta on an M1 Mac.
 This allows Cloud Code to install kubectl as a managed dependency.
 If you prefer not to install Rosetta 2, turn off managed dependencies (IntelliJ IDEA > Preferences > Tools > Cloud Code > Dependencies) and install your own ARM version of kubectl as described in Custom versions of dependencies.